angsgit/devops_home_lab/README.md

 # Home Lab Setup

-This repository documents the components and configuration of my home lab environment.
+This repository documents the components and configuration of my home lab environment for DevOps/DevSecOps.

 ## Overview